Insurance for Your Addiction Treatment Needs

 - Value Options

-Because we are in-network, it allows our clients to utilize their insurance at a predetermined rate negotiated on your behalf by your insurance provider.
-Having Insurance coverage doesn’t always mean your policy will allow you addiction treatment services.
-To find out the process is actually quite simple.
+Since New Directions for Women is in-network with various insurance companies, it allows our clients to utilize their insurance at a predetermined rate negotiated on your behalf by your insurance provider.

 New Directions for Women is in-network with many rehab insurance providers which can reduce the cost of treatment services for the women in our program.
 Contact our insurance specialists so we can verify your insurance and give you more information.